jeffery0929/GNNdebiasUncer/README.md

 * RQ1: How is the quantitative comparison of the effectiveness of generated causal graphs across synthetic benchmark datasets for the end-task of graph classification?
 * RQ2: How is the quantitative comparison of the effectiveness of generated causal graphs across real-world benchmark datasets for the end-task of graph classification?
 * RQ3: How does the key component contribute to the end-task of graph classification?
-* RQ4: How is the quantitative comparison of the quality of generated causal graphs?
-* RQ5: How is the qualitative comparison of the quality of generated causal graphs?

 ### Datasets Information